 I didn’t wait for graduation to start my professional life.
 I joined many activities and worked as a PR agent for restaurants and cafes while I was an AUC electronics engineering student.
 This experience taught me a lot about life, people and the food and beverage industry.

 After graduation, I worked for several companies: Toshiba, Mubadala, and Eviko for short periods of time.
-Then after the revolution, I decided to start my own business in the food and beverage industry since I already had some experience in it.
+Then after the revolution, I decided to start my own business in the food and beverage industry since I already had some experience.
 Shortly after that, I was invited to join Fawry.
-At that time it was just a small new startup trying to explore the fin-tech industry landscape in Egypt.
-We grew together and I ended up being the business development cash manager.
+By then, it was just a small new startup trying to explore the fin-tech industry landscape in Egypt.
+We grew together, and I ended up being the business development cash manager.
 Fawry got an exit, so I left.
 A couple of months later, I joined Careem.

 What apps, software or tools can’t you live without?

-My work mainly involves reaching out to people to create deals or partnerships, so Facebook and LinkedIn are important tools for me.
-I also love Audible, it helps me listen to books on the road as I’m not a big fan of reading (I know I shouldn’t say that, but it’s the truth!).
+I love Audible; it helps me listen to books on the road.
 I also use Microsoft Access to organize and keep all my professional contracts.

 What’s your best time-saving shortcut or life hack?

-Every night before I go to sleep, I jot down everything I need to do the next day, that way I always know precisely what I need to get done, and I go on with planning my day much easier.
+Every night before I go to sleep, I jot down everything I need to do the next day, that way I always know precisely what I need to get done, and I go on with my day knowing exactly what to do.
 This saves me a lot of time and effort.

 What’s your favorite to-do list manager?

-I know what I’m doing is wrong, but I usually depend on my memory to manage my to-do tasks.
-No disastrous consequences yet, but I think I need to start thinking about using a note-taking app or something soon.
+I usually depend on my memory to manage my to-do tasks.
+I know it’s not ideal and I should start thinking about using a note-taking app or something soon.